Wednesday, July 31, 2019

 folks out there trying their best, I should

-not let myself get to carried away here.
+not let myself get too carried away here.

 But let’s just say that you happen to be one

-of us: a member of the poetry team.
+of us: i.e., a member of the poetry team.
 Or that

-hangs out with our team And, let’s say you
+less chooses to hang with our team.
+And, let’s say

 easy to grasp—a personal favorite living poet.
 And